mchlp/TetrisGameAI/README.md

 Mr. Radulovic - Don Mills Collegiate Institute<br>_ Work log can be found in the commit history of this [GitHub repository](https://github.com/mchlp/TetrisGameAI)

-*Links may not work properly if you are viewing a PDF version of the file*
+*Links may not work properly if you are viewing a PDF version of this file.*

 ## Description
 - Clone of the classic Tetris game